Thinking of trying this plant medicine? Here’s what happened when I took Ayahuasca at Avalon

 It’s important to note that all these different experiences are intertwined.
 For example, Ayahuasca works smoother in a thoroughly cleansed and detoxed body.
 Plus, the breathwork sessions were meant to help us learn the power of stillness and self-control, which could be quite useful during an Ayahuasca ceremony.
 And speaking of which…

-After much preparation (I gave up coffee, meat, salt, garlic, citrus, processed food and all sexual activity for two weeks, as recommended) it was time for the first Aya ceremony.
+After much preparation for taking ayahuasca at Avalon (I gave up coffee, meat, salt, garlic, citrus, processed food and all sexual activity for two weeks, as recommended) it was time for the first Aya ceremony.
 After sunset, the group gathered in a magical space: a ballroom strewn with mattresses and pillows for us, and Oriental style carpets and cushions for those watching over us.

-The smell of incense was thick in the air, when Pitt began to enchant us with his deep singing voice and various instruments he was playing, ranging from the drums and didgeridoo to the flute and more.
+The smell of incense was thick in the air, as was the sounds of the drums, didgeridoo, flute and more.
 A fire was lit outside, and after drinking our ceremonial cup, we had the option of outside.
 I did, and was almost overwhelmed by the powerful nature all around me, and the beauty of the fireflies twinkling in the grass.

 I won’t get into too much detail about what happened to me that night, but let’s just say I had some revelations that have permanently altered how I approach life.
 In a nutshell: I realised profoundly that our ego and emotional patterns are not who we are.
 That love is the only reality.
 You can’t decide what you’ll discover during a ceremony, but you’ll be shown what you need to know at the moment you need it.
 Everybody’s experience is unique.